AckerlyXu/heima/articles/active-directory/active-directory-v2-scopes.md

-<properties
+---
-    pageTitle="Azure Active Directory v2.0 scopes, permissions, and consent | Azure" description="A description of authorization in the Azure AD v2.0 endpoint, including scopes, permissions, and consent." services="active-directory"
+title: Azure Active Directory v2.0 scopes, permissions, and consent | Azure
+description: A description of authorization in the Azure AD v2.0 endpoint, including scopes, permissions, and consent.
-    documentationcenter=""
-    author="dstrockis"
-    manager="mbaldwin"
-    editor="" />
-<tags
-    ms.assetid="8f98cbf0-a71d-4e34-babf-e644ad9ff423"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="01/07/2017"
-    wacn.date=""
-    ms.author="dastrock" />
+services: active-directory
+documentationcenter: ''
+author: dstrockis
+manager: mbaldwin
+editor: ''

+ms.assetid: 8f98cbf0-a71d-4e34-babf-e644ad9ff423
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 01/07/2017
+wacn.date: ''
+ms.author: dastrock
+---

 # Scopes, permissions, and consent in the Azure Active Directory v2.0 endpoint
 Apps that integrate with Azure Active Directory (Azure AD) follow an authorization model that gives users control over how an app can access their data.
 The v2.0 implementation of the authorization model has been updated, and it changes how an app must interact with Azure AD.
 This article covers the basic concepts of this authorization model, including scopes, permissions, and consent.

-> [AZURE.NOTE]
+> [!NOTE]
 > The v2.0 endpoint does not support all Azure Active Directory scenarios and features.
-To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](/documentation/articles/active-directory-v2-limitations/).
+To determine whether you should use the v2.0 endpoint, read about [v2.0 limitations](./active-directory-v2-limitations.md).
 >
 >

 ## Scopes and permissions
-Azure AD implements the [OAuth 2.0](/documentation/articles/active-directory-v2-protocols/) authorization protocol.
+Azure AD implements the [OAuth 2.0](./active-directory-v2-protocols.md) authorization protocol.
 OAuth 2.0 is a method through which a third-party app can access web-hosted resources on behalf of a user.
 Any web-hosted resource that integrates with Azure AD has a resource identifier, or *Application ID URI*.
 For example, some of Microsoft's web-hosted resources include:

 - The Office 365 Unified Mail API: `https://outlook.office.com`
 - The Azure AD Graph API: `https://graph.chinacloudapi.cn`